Login

 We’ve covered the role of teats in addressing a baby’s difficulty in latching or accessing enough milk from the bottle’s teat, but there is another key obstacle that a well-designed teat can address.
 A baby’s discomfort in relation to indigestion, gassiness and even colic, can sometimes be traced back to swallowed air during the feeding process.
 Keep in mind that when your baby sucks on the teat of any baby bottle, an inevitable vacuum action occurs.
 This vacuum can cause air bubbles to form and get trapped inside the teat or even mix through the milk, which is then swallowed by your unsuspecting baby.

-At the end of the day, the best baby bottle teats cater to your baby’s oral anatomy so that air consumption is minimised, avoiding indigestion issues that lead to upset tummies.
+At the end of the day, the best baby bottle teats cater to your baby’s oral anatomy so that air consumption is minimized, avoiding indigestion issues that lead to upset tummies.

 What are the benefits of different baby bottle materials?